-Backing up data is a very simple process in iDrive.
-You have the option of backing up your data to your iDrive account or another device.
-This can be an external hard drive, another computer on the network, or even a smartphone that you’ve plugged in.
+Backing up data is a very simple process in IDrive.
+You have the option of backing up your data to your IDrive account or another device.
+This can be an external hard drive, another computer on the network, or even a smartphone you’ve plugged in.
 The program automatically selects your Desktop, Music, Documents and Pictures folders, but you can also select any other folder or individual file for backup.

-You can also back up a disk image and have complete freedom in picking which files and folders you want to back up, including the ones that the program selects by default.
+You can also back up a disk image and have complete freedom in picking which files and folders you want to back up, including the ones the program selects by default.

 Alternatively, you can simply click “Backup now” on the Backup tab.
 As with the best online storage options on the market, you can also choose to start missed scheduled backups as soon as the computer is turned on.

 IDrive’s cloud backup software also features extensive notification options, including setting up desktop and email notifications on completed or failed backups.
 The default IDrive file size limit is 2 GB over the web interface, or 10 GB if you use the IDrive desktop client, though there are some file sharing tricks you can do to transfer even larger files.